-Come join us in Seattle
+Come join us in Seattle!

 July 17 - 19, 2015

-Author of "Truth, Lies and O-rings"
+Author of "Truth, Lies and O-Rings"

-his account of the Space Shuttle Challenger disaster and its aftermath
+Mr. McDonald will speak about the causes of the Space Shuttle Challenger disaster and its aftermath

 Welcome to NAFE!